Sarah Harris Flashes Underboob In Teeny Crop Top & Yellow Panties

 "Wow you look great in this picture Sarah.
 I love the shirt, but it is your face that I can't stop looking at.
 Those eyes and lips are to die for," a fourth person commented.

 The model is no stranger to showing off her incredible curves in her online snaps.
-She’s often seen rocking racy looks that emphasize her hourglass figure.
+She often rocks racy looks that emphasize her hourglass figure.

-As previously reported by The Inquisitr, Sarah recently got the pulses of her followers racing when she posed in a a white lace lingerie set with thong panties.
+As reported by The Inquisitr, Sarah recently got the pulses of her followers racing when she posed in a white lace lingerie set with thong panties.
 She stood in front of a mirror with her round booty pushed outward as she served up a steamy look.
 To date, that post has raked in more than 31,000 likes and over 470 comments.